BenjaminTMilnes/PhysicsUnitConversions/README.md

 This project is a web-app that you can use for converting physical units.

+It aims to be as fast and straightforward as possible.

+You can view the live app here: www.physicsunitconversions.com

 ## Why make this at all?

 Why bother making a unit conversions site at all?
 There are already hundreds out there.
 A quick Google search returns an endless number of unit conversion websites.